egeoffrey/egeoffrey-notification-telegram/README.md

 ## Build

 Building is required only if you are the author of the package.
-To build a Docker image and automatically push it to [Docker Hub](https://hub.docker.com/r/egeoffrey/egeoffrey-notification-slack), run the following command from within this package's directory:
+To build a Docker image and automatically push it to [Docker Hub](https://hub.docker.com/r/egeoffrey/egeoffrey-notification-telegram), run the following command from within this package's directory:
 ```
-egeoffrey-cli build egeoffrey-notification-slack <amd64|arm>
+egeoffrey-cli build egeoffrey-notification-telegram <amd64|arm>
 ```

 ## Uninstall

 To uninstall this package, run the following command from within your eGeoffrey installation directory:
 ```
-egeoffrey-cli uninstall egeoffrey-notification-slack
+egeoffrey-cli uninstall egeoffrey-notification-telegram
 ```
 Remember to run also `egeoffrey-cli start` to ensure the changes are correctly applied.
 ## Tags

 The following tags are associated to this package:
 ```
-notification slack
+notification telegram
 ```

 ## Version

-The version of this egeoffrey-notification-slack is 1.0-10 on the master branch.
+The version of this egeoffrey-notification-telegram is 1.0-1 on the master branch.